 All KPMG professionals are expected to adhere to KPMG International and KPMG policies and procedures, including independence policies, and are provided with a range of tools and guidance to support them in meeting these expectations.
 The policies and procedures set for audit engagements incorporate the relevant requirements of accounting, auditing, ethical and quality control standards, and other relevant laws and regulations, mainly audit regulations of the POA.

-4.3.1 Audit methodology and tools
+4.3.1 Our approach to audit